-As the recovery partition was the nearest thing to having the installation media, this is obviously not ideal.
+At some point, you’ll probably need the recovery partition, as it is the nearest thing to installation media.
 However, the reset, refresh, and reset tools should be sufficient to deal with the vast majority of issues, as long as you make the right decision between a system restore and refreshing Windows.

 Using System Restore in Windows 10